 - Letters that look official and personalized, offering cash, prizes or other things of value for recipients who send payment to cover fees or taxes

 - Someone posing as a relative; e.g., a grandchild who’s in trouble in a foreign country and needs money to handle the problem.

 - Fake financial services websites offering loans

 No matter what our age, we’re all susceptible to any type of fraud.
-The Federal Trade Commission has some great resources – take a look at the video and the infographic on the FTC website to learn more about identifying tech support scams.
+The Federal Trade Commission has some great resources to learn more about identifying tech support scams.
 You can also learn more about the most recent scam alerts identified by the FTC.